-Our technicians provide both obstetrical and gynecological ultrasounds, using sound waves to create images of your body’s interior.
+Our technicians provide both obstetrical and gynaecological ultrasounds, using sound waves to create images of your body’s interior.
 In addition to traditional fetal ultrasounds, we also offer 3-D ultrasounds to give you optimal images of your baby’s development, as well as nuchal translucency screenings.
 Schedule your ultrasound appointment today and Dr. Gitiforooz will review and discuss your results with you.

 Ob Gyn Services in Cleveland, Beachwood, Westlake, and Middlefield

 Once you find out that you are pregnant, you should receive your first ultrasound within 1-15 weeks.
 During the ultrasound, the technician and doctor will be able to tell if this is a healthy pregnancy or not.
 During the first trimester of pregnancy, an ultrasound will not show the limbs or organs in detail, but it will be able to help estimate the gestational age of the fetus, along with the number of fetuses in the body.
 The ultrasound will also be able to show whether the fetus has a viable heart rate.
 Last, a first trimester ultrasound can check for any abnormalities such as an ectopic pregnancy.